 In 2001, Gillibrand became a partner in the Manhattan office of Boies, Schiller & Flexner.
 In 2002 she informed Boies of her interest in running for office and was permitted to transfer to the firm's Albany office.
 She left Boies in 2005 to begin her 2006 campaign for Congress.

-Gillibrand considered running for office in 2004, in New York's 20th congressional district, against the three-term Republican incumbent John E. Sweeney.
-But Hillary Clinton believed circumstances would be more favorable in 2006 and advised her to wait until then.
+Gillibrand considered running for office in 2004, in New York's 20th congressional district, against four-term Republican incumbent John E. Sweeney, but Hillary Clinton believed circumstances would be more favorable in 2006 and advised her to wait until then.
 Traditionally conservative, the district and its electoral offices had been in Republican hands for all but four years since 1913, and as of November 2006, 197,473 voters in the district were registered Republicans and 82,737 were registered Democrats.
 Sweeney said in 2006 that "no Republican can ever lose [the district]".
 Using New York's electoral fusion election laws, Gillibrand ran in 2006 on both the Democratic and Working Families lines; in addition to having the Republican nomination, Sweeney was endorsed by the Conservative and Independence parties.

 Gillibrand's special election victory gave her the right to serve the rest of Clinton's second term, which ended in January 2013.
 Gillibrand ran for a full six-year term in November 2012.
 In the general election, she faced Wendy E. Long, an attorney running on both the Republican Party and Conservative Party lines.
 Gillibrand was endorsed by The New York Times and the Democrat and Chronicle.
 She won the election with 72.2% of the vote; in so doing, she surpassed Schumer's 71.2% victory in 2004 and achieved the largest victory margin for a statewide candidate in New York history.
 She carried all counties except for two in western New York.